symfony/symfony-docs/cookbook/profiler/data_collector.rst

         echo base64_encode(file_get_contents($_SERVER['argv'][1]));

 To enable the template, add a ``template`` attribute to the ``data_collector`` tag in your configuration.
-For example, assuming your template is in some ``AcmeDebugBundle``:
+Make sure the ``id`` attribute is the same string you used for the getName() method.
+For example, assuming your template is in some
+``AcmeDebugBundle``:

 .. configuration-block::